 Judge Eisman, in her decision, stated that under the theory of Equitable Estoppel, RB, even though he was not the biological father, he is considered to be the father of the child and MB can no longer have visitation with the child.

 We represent fathers!
-We have been doing this for more than thirty years.
+We have been doing this for more than 45 years.
 We litigate all aspects of divorce, including child custody, visitation, child support, spousal maintenance (alimony) and equitable distribution of property.
 We also represent fathers with regard to proceedings in family court.
 We litigate issues involving paternity, downward modifications of child support, relocation problems, parental alienation cases and issues involving parental alienation syndrome.
 We also negotiate separation agreements for our clients.
 Feel free to call us for a free consultation.